-Sure, the media attention and coverage (and some spare change) was great.
+Sure, the media attention, coverage, and money was (and continues to be) great.
 I loved it all.
 But what's even cooler is that I have been contacted by people, companies, and organizations that I never expected that I'd be in touch with.
 Airports, local and abroad, have contacted me with an interest in hiring me to do work for them.
 Airplane manufacturers and leasing companies have been in touch.
 I've already been granted access to places I never, ever thought that I could get (on the ramp at LAX?
 The control tower?
 You kiddin' me?!
 Nope!) and I have set up plans with a few of these companies and airports to create more images similar to 'Wake Turbulence.'
 This image truly has created opportunities that I never thought possible.

 So how and why exactly did this image go so 'viral'?

 I have some ideas, but to be honest I'm not 100% sure.
 I think it comes down to a few things.
 First, I posted it to reddit, a site known for spawning some of the web's most viral images, stories, and videos.
 If something is posted to reddit and gets traction, it will be picked up by news sites around the world and propogated throughout the web.